svanoort/rest-compress/README.md

 - The benchmark script is: run-lzf-rest-round.sh
 - Test is using only a single core of the machine

 ##Benchmark Machine:
-- Development VM, 2 cores, no load, 4 GB of RAM allocated from HOST
+- Development VM, 2 cores, no load, 4 GB of RAM allocated from host
 - Host & Guest OS: Red Hat Enterprise Linux 6
 - For network testing, using JBoss EAP 6.1.1
 - Anecdotally, the VMs are quite a bit slower than my dev laptop (equivalent benchmarks are about 30-50% slower)